ayrton-hora/ayrton-hora/README.md

 ### Hi, I'm Ayrton, call me TonTon or just Ton. 😸

 Currently a computer science student at the [Federal University of Sergipe (UFS)](https://www.ufs.br/), Brazil.
-I'm going to seventh period factorial, approximately three and a half years of college...
+I'm going to seventh period factorial, approximately three and a half years of college...and more...

 ## Developing
 - [X] College...